nice-game-hints/deponia/04-village/hook-and-key.md

 Yeah, she's going crazy with you.
 Maybe you could distract her by misbehaving in her precious shop.

 # Misbehaving
 Try to take the vouhcers from the table and let the situation escalate.
-You also got the key!
+You also got a key to the First Aid Kit!